dev-cycles/contextive/CONTRIBUTING.md

 If you have ideas for features or implementation, please open an issue to record your thoughts.

+## Commits

+Commits follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+These are used to automatically generate release notes.

 ## Pull Requests

 PRs welcome, but as things are evolving rapidly, a conversation before any major changes is probably worthwhile.

+If your PR involves multiple commits, they will most likely be squashed into a single commit so that there is a single line in the release notes, so please title the PR using the conventional commit message that should be used for that single commit.

 ### Testing